mark/Bloxley-Tutorials/2 - Tilox/tutorial.md

 Let's start with breaking floor tiles.
 As you can see in `TiloxPatchController.as`, we defined two kinds of patches--_floors_, which players can stand on, and _pits_, which players can't.
 So we want to change the code so that when a player exists a floor, it becomes a pit.

 Luckily, there's an event for that.
-Similar to the `enter` event we used in Sokoban, there's an `exit` event that gets called when an actor exits a patch.
+Similar to the `enter` event we used in Sokoban, there's an `exit` event that gets called when an actor moves off of a patch.
 Specifically, if an actor with key **`ActorKey`** exits a patch with key **`PatchKey`**, the first method in the following list _that is defined_ gets called on the patch controller:

 1. `can<ActorKey>Exit<PatchKey>()`
 2. `canExit<PatchKey>()`
 3. `can<ActorKey>Exit()`
-4. `canExit()` -- this method is defined in the base class `BXPatchController`, so if it gets to this level, this method is always called (and does nothing).
+4. `canExit()` -- this method is defined in the base class `BXPatchController`, so if it gets to this level, this method is always called (and does allows the event to succeed).

 This technique--called _Method Cascading_--allows us to define generic methods for common behavior, and override that with custom behavior defined in specific methods.
 Bloxley frequently uses it to allow flexibility in customizing behavior.
 In Sokoban, we used it to take `canWorkerEnterWall()`, a method that prevented workers from stepping on walls, and made it more generic by changing the name to `canEnterWall()`, so that blocks couldn't be pushed onto walls, either.